kczub/web-scraping/README.md

-### Repository for various web scraping projects
+### Repository for various web scraping projects in Python
-Python, Scrapy